wazuh/wazuh-documentation/source/deploying-with-ansible/roles/wazuh-manager.rst

       - ansible-wazuh-manager
       - ansible-role-filebeat

-Setting the variables on a separate YAML file could be a good idea to configuring the installation.
+Setting the variables on a separate YAML file is recommended when configuring the installation.
 For this example we used: ``vars-production.yml``:

 .. code-block:: yaml